spryker/spryker-docs/docs/pbc/all/data-exchange/alumio/spryker-middleware-powered-by-alumio.md

 ## Alumio

 Alumio is a cloud-based integration Platform as a Service (iPaaS) solution which is the foundation of Spryker Middleware and Integration Apps.
-Alumio has integrations (connectors) with several solutions in its marketplace, including Spryker, this way allowing to connect Spryker with other systems.
+Alumio has integrations or connectors with several solutions in its marketplace, including Spryker, this way allowing to connect Spryker with other systems.

 Examples of use-cases with Alumio include the following:

-- File import and Export: Files in different formats (CSV, XML, JSON) can be exchanged via Alumio using Spryker’s [Data Exchange APIs](docs\pbc\all\data-exchange\data-exchange-api\data-exchang-api.md).
+- File import and Export: You can exchange files in different formats (CSV, XML, JSON) via Alumio using Spryker’s [Data Exchange APIs](/docs/pbc/all/data-exchange/data-exchange-api/data-exchang-api.html).
-- ERP Integration: Data from Enterprise Resource Planning systems such as SAP, Microsoft Dynamics 365, Oracle can be imported into Spryker via the middleware.
+- ERP Integration: You can import data from Enterprise Resource Planning systems such as SAP, Microsoft Dynamics 365, Oracle into Spryker via the middleware.
-- PIM Integration: Product data from Product Information Management Systems such as Akeneo, Pimcore can be imported to Spryker via the middleware.
+- PIM Integration: You can import product data from a Product Information Management Systems such as Akeneo, Pimcore into Spryker via the middleware.
-- Marketplace Integration: Product data can be exported from Spryker to external marketplaces such as Amazon, Tradebyte, and Ebay via the middleware.
+- Marketplace Integration: You can export product data from Spryker to external marketplaces such as Amazon, Tradebyte, and Ebay via the middleware.

 ## Spryker Middleware